Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

 we get a multi-modal posterior trajectory density $f_{k|k}(\traj)$, which can be pruned if necessary.
 The pmf for $\tb$ is

 where $\indexSetJ_{k|k-1}^{{\rm u},\td=k} = \left\{ j \in \indexSetJ_{k|k-1}^{\rm u} : e_{k|k-1}^{{\rm u},j} = k \right\}$, and

-Note that, as more measurements are associated the trajectory density is updated, meaning that the maximum a posteriori (\map) time of birth may change.
-An example of this is shown in Section~\ref{sec:simulation_study}.
+This implies that the time of birth of a newly detected trajectory is not deterministic, but has a certain pmf.
+In addition, as more measurements are associated, the trajectory density changes, which implies that the pmf of the time of birth can also change.